Find flights

 Top tips for finding cheap flights to Australia

-• Morning departure is around 6% more expensive than an evening flight, on average*.
+• Morning departure is around 10% cheaper than an evening flight, on average*.

 • Each of the major airports in the Washington, D.C. area can provide flights to Australia.
 This includes Baltimore/Washington International Thurgood Marshall Airport (BWI) in Maryland, Ronald Reagan Washington National Airport (DCA) near Arlington, VA, and Dulles International Airport (IAD) just south of D.C.
 Choose the one closest to your home or business.